 3. WHERE can I pay for my 5th grader to have a computer for their 6th grade year?
 Answer: Online here at EdPay - you will need their student ID.

 4. How much is the fee for the year?
 Answer: $70.00

 Free and Reduced Lunch recipients will only pay $35 (it will be the only option online).
 If there are other financial hardships, you may contact our counselors for a scholarship form.

 5. When will my 5th grader get their computer if I pay any time prior to the first day of school?
 Answer: Your child will need to go through "modules".
 These are instructions, and training on expectations that CPMS has about care and treatment of the computer.
 This includes rules and digital citizenship.
 This will occur the first couple weeks of school through their classes.
 They will all be issued computers at the same time after completeing these modules.

 6. Do you filter at school?
 Answer: Yes, stringently.
-LISD has implementing school-like filtering applied to all machines even when the device is off our network for the 2018-2019 school year.
+LISD has implementing school-like filtering applied to all machines even when the device is off our network.
 It is your responsibility to set time limits and boundaries at home.
 Students are very smart and can utilize ways to circumvent the filter.
 You can read more about the filter here: LISD FILTER

 7. What happens if my child loses their computer?
 Answer: Please look at the tabs on the left for Lost and Damaged Computers.
 All the answers for everyone appear there.